 The problem with state forming in Denmark in later Medieval times was that all those nearly hundred settlements were provided with excellent harbor facilities for flat-bottomed ships, well sheltered, and linked with the open sea.
-No differentiating was reached by competition, until first Roskilde, and finally Stockholm was selected by the king and made into the foremost city.
+No differentiating was reached by competition, until first Roskilde, and finally Copenhagen was selected by the king and made into the foremost city.

 I wonder if Crete in Greece would have had so many people and so many flourishing settlements in the Minoan period of time.
 It is a poor and rocky island for the most of it, with only a few natural harbor facilities.
 Its main port was probably Santorini island.
 What product or trade made them so rich?